handy-common-utils/dev-utils/README.md

 The functionality depends on [serverless-plugin-git-variables](https://github.com/jacob-meacham/serverless-plugin-git-variables).
 Check it out if you are interested.

+## How to use - loadConfiguration(...)

+This function (`loadConfiguration(...)` or `DevUtils.loadConfiguration(...)`) would be handy if you need to read configuration from YAML and/or JSON files.

+It has these features:

+- Find and parse files in the same directory with different extensions.
+By default it picks up and parses `.yaml`, `.yml` and `.json` files, but you can customise file extensions and the order they override each other.
+You can also customise it to pick up different versions of configuration files, such like: `{'-v3.yml': 'yaml', '-v2.yml': 'yaml', '.json': 'json'}`
+- Find and parse files in ancestor (parent, grandparent, etc.) directories as well.
+This is not the default behaviour, but you can provide a predicate function to `options.shouldCheckAncestorDir` for customising this behaviour.
+If configuration files exit in both parent and child directories, the configuration in the child directory overrides that in the parent directory.
+- Although you may not need it, you can customise how configurations are merged by providing the merge function to `options.merge`.
+- If the configuration file does not exist, it would just be silently ignored.
+- If the configuration file has a format/syntax error and can't be parsed, an Error would be thrown.
+- If there's no configuration file picked up, it would return `undefined`.

 # How to contribute

 Please note that for avoidding peer dependency `serverless` to be included,